Winyah: 16th century

-The Winyah have been considered by academics to be equivalent to the Yenyohol described to Peter Martyr d'Anghiera in early 16th century by Francisco de Chicora, a Native American man held captive by the Spanish following Lucas Vázquez de Ayllón's expedition to the Carolinas.
-It has been believed possible that members of the tribe may have also been enslaved by the Spanish at this time.
+When Lucas Vázquez de Ayllón sailed into the same bay in 1526, his ships were met by the Indigenous inhabitants, who paddled dugout canoes to his galleon.
+Six months later, one of Ayllon's galleons, the Capitana, went aground in the inlet and was abandoned when the Spanish gave up their attempts to find gold in the region and returned to Hispanola.
+The Winyah people are considered by academics to be equivalent to the Yenyohol described to Peter Martyr d'Anghiera in the early 16th century by Francisco de Chicora, a man held captive and taken to Spain following the 1526 expedition to the Carolinas.
+It is believed possible that members of the tribe may have also been enslaved by the Spanish at this time.